 - Provide too many details, even ones you’re not sure of.

-Similar to point No. 1, we sometimes will share more than is necessary out of excitement or nervousness.
+Similar to point No. 1, we sometimes will share more than is necessary out of excitement or nervousness when involved in an accident.
 This also can lead us sometimes to try to “fill in the blanks” of what we don’t know, and we end up giving details that aren’t 100% factual.
 This can come back to be a problem for you if things you say in the moment are proven not to be true.
 Because of this, it’s better to share only the basic facts of what happened and only to answer questions you are asked.

-It’s OK to be shaken up by an accident, and it’s OK not to provide a full statement on the scene.
+It’s OK to be shaken up by an accident, and it’s OK not to provide a full statement on the scene of an accident.
 As long as you are able to give as many facts as possible without providing conjecture, you’re within your rights.

 - Avoid Sharing on Social Media